adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 the following examples I will use JDK17 but you can change the calls appropriately for other versions:

-The metadata that contains the URL of the signature file can be obtained by as follows:
+The metadata that contains the URL of the signature file can be obtained as follows:

 `curl 'https://api.adoptium.net/v3/assets/feature_releases/17/ga' > adopt.json`